bootstrap-vue-next/bootstrap-vue-next/CONTRIBUTING.md

 ## Ask for Help

 Working on the app is not a solo job.
 It is always fine to ask how something should be done, or how something can be improved.
 Ask for help when you are stuck!

+## Safety Information

+In general, always be careful when clicking external links.
+As programmers, it should be obvious that any links opened should be scanned for authenticity.
+No malicious intent has ever been found anywhere in the documentation, issues, or pull requests, but always be aware.
+If you have noticed anything that may be malicious in this repository, open an issue **immediately**.
+At this time, the repository does not have a dedicated security policy

 ## For Collaborators: Making a New Release